 Ask: Can this person technically do the work well? - Gauge confidence second

-Ask: Do they feel comfortable owning decisions? - Factor in the situation
+Ask: Do they feel comfortable making decisions? - Factor in the situation

 Ask: Is this business-as-usual or a moment that requires tighter control? - Choose the least controlling style possible